Pabso/MTRX3760-Project-1-SJR/README.md

 # Setting up node connections
+A master roscore must be running on the host computer (laptop etc.)
+ON the PC change hostname to ip4 adress found on ifconfig!! e.g
+export ROS_HOSTNAME=192.168.0.13
-A master roscore must be running on the host computer (laptop etc.) roscore will provide you with a ROS_MASTER_URI, this needs to be exported on the turtlebot:
+roscore will provide you with a ROS_MASTER_URI, this needs to be exported on the turtlebot:
 $ export ROS_MASTER_URI=http://192.168.0.13:11311/
 note that the url will be different for each instance of roscore.